-Brad Kuhn is the Chair of Nossaman's Eminent Domain and Valuation Practice Group, likely the largest group of skilled eminent domain attorneys in California.
+Brad Kuhn is the Chair of Nossaman's Eminent Domain and Valuation Practice Group, the largest group of accomplished eminent domain attorneys in California.

-Mr. Kuhn places a particular emphasis on eminent domain, inverse condemnation, regulatory takings and valuation matters.
-He provides strategic advice to property owners, businesses, and public agencies to creatively resolve complex land acquisition and valuation disputes through effective planning and litigation practices.
-Mr. Kuhn has successfully handled some of the largest, multi-million dollar eminent domain and valuation cases in California.
+With an emphasis on eminent domain, inverse condemnation, regulatory takings and valuation matters, Mr. Kuhn provides strategic advice to property owners, businesses, and public agencies to creatively resolve complex land acquisition and valuation disputes through effective planning and litigation practices.
+He has successfully handled some of the largest, multi-million dollar eminent domain and valuation cases in California.